mashcodes10/yrikka-1A/README.md

 - Developed a YOLO-based object detection model to study the synthetic-to-real data gap in detecting everyday objects.
 - Evaluated model performance using noisy and corrected synthetic labels, showing how label quality affects real-world results.
-- GUsed CVAT for label correction and YRIKKA’s synthetic data engine to improve training data and model reliability.
+- Used CVAT for label correction and YRIKKA’s synthetic data engine to improve training data and model reliability.

 ---